angulardart/site-angulardart/src/angular/guide/template-syntax.md

 You'll get to that peculiar bracket notation in a moment.
 Looking beyond it, your intuition suggests that you're binding to the button's `disabled` attribute and setting it to the current value of the component's `isUnchanged` property.
 Your intuition is incorrect!

 Your everyday HTML mental model is misleading.
-In fact, once you start data binding, you are no longer working with HTML *attributes*.
-You aren't setting attributes.
-You are setting the *properties* of DOM elements, components, and directives.
+In fact, once you start data binding, you're no longer working with HTML *attributes*.
+You aren't setting attributes; you're setting the *properties* of DOM elements, components, and directives.

 <div class="l-sub-section" markdown="1">
 ### HTML attribute vs. DOM property